5 Healthy Foods to Keep Seniors Energized

 Dehydration is a common cause of fatigue, especially in seniors.
 The best way to combat dehydration is, of course, to drink plenty of fluids – preferably water.
 However, you can also consider introducing some fluid-rich foods into a diet to further hydrate anyone who seems a bit more lethargic than usual.
 Watermelon is such a food.

-Watermelon also houses a high level of a naturally occurring nitric oxide.
+Watermelon also houses a high level of naturally occurring nitric oxide.
 Nitric oxide is known to relax arteries, which increases blood flow and in turn, boosts energy.

 Watermelons also contain other vitamins and nutrients that are beneficial for maintaining optimal energy levels.